 There aren’t a million different ways to get in touch—just a few simple options that invite dialogue and eliminate drop-off.

 You can leverage the same approach when you send a proposal to a prospect.
 SalesRight’s custom pricing grids make it easy for prospects to identify and select the right package for their needs.
 Here’s an example:

 The benefits are obvious:

-Psychology Lesson: Authority Bias
+Sales Psychology Lesson 2: Authority Bias

 This psychological concept basically means that people tend to be swayed by perceived authority while making decisions.
 When they sense authority, they envision trust, stability, and success.
 While this authority bias isn’t directly related to pricing, it’s still relevant because it can be a catalyst in pushing sales.

 Intercom employs authority bias on its enterprise landing page by using engaging copy as well as relevant social proof to draw in prospects.
 A statement that the product is “trusted by 30,000 leading brands” is followed by logos of Intercom’s most prominent customers—the kind of companies they’re hoping to attract more of.
 Then there’s a testimonial that reiterates the brand’s authority.

 The decision-maker sees this page and thinks, If it works for them, it will work for us.

 Enterprise products are rarely “bought” in the traditional sense—in most cases, they are “sold.”
 This means that sales teams have to constantly find new prospects and close deals in order to bring in revenue.